clulab/gentlenlp/docs/index.md

 This repository contains the code introduced in the book *Deep Learning for Natural Language Processing: A Gentle Introduction*.

+A draft of the book is available here: http://clulab.cs.arizona.edu/gentlenlp.php

 # Authors

 [Mihai Surdeanu](http://surdeanu.info/mihai/), [Marco Valenzuela](https://github.com/marcovzla)